 What are the most common email threats?

 Before you can win, you need to know what you’re up against.

-Cyber criminals count on the fact that many people check the display name and don’t bother verifying the email address when they get a message.
+Display name spoofingAnother form of trickery is display name spoofing which involves changing the sender’s display name so that the email seems to come from a trusted source.
+Cybercriminals count on the fact that many people don’t bother verifying a sender's email address when they get a message.
 Sometimes, the email address is also spoofed, adding another layer to the scam.

 Email security best practices